 Conclusion and Action Steps

-Successfully registering a SIM card with your iqama opens access to the full range of mobile services available to Saudi residents, from comprehensive postpaid plans to family sharing arrangements and business-grade features.
+Successfully registering a SIM card with your iqama opens access to the full range of mobile services available to Saudi residents.
+From comprehensive postpaid plans to family sharing arrangements and business-grade features.
 The registration process, while more involved than tourist options, provides significant benefits including better pricing, enhanced features, and long-term service stability.

 Implementation Action Checklist